 The U.S. federal income tax rules relating to PFICs are complex.
-Prospective U.S. investors are urged to consult their own tax advisors with respect to the acquisition, ownership and disposition of ADSs, the consequences to them of an investment in a PFIC, any elections available with respect to our ordinary shares and the IRS information reporting obligations with respect to the acquisition, ownership and disposition and the IRS information reporting obligations with respect to the acquisition, ownership and the IRS information reporting obligations with respect to the acquisition, ownership and the IRS information reporting obligations with respect to the acquisition, ownership and disposition of the ADSs.
+Prospective U.S. investors are urged to consult their own tax advisors with respect to the acquisition, ownership and disposition of ADSs, the consequences to them of an investment in a PFIC, any elections available with respect to our ordinary shares and the IRS information reporting obligations with respect to the acquisition, ownership and disposition of the ADSs.